vierstralab/motif-clustering/README.md

 ## Step 1: Compute pair-wise motif similarity

-Here we TOMTOM to determine the similarity between all motif models (all pairwise) with the following code:
+Here we use TOMTOM to determine the similarity between all motif models (all pairwise) with the following code:

 ```
 meme2meme databases/*/*.meme > tomtom/all.dbs.meme